gs-gs/svc-examples/README.md

 and attaching the first PDF.

-## Publishing a catalog
+## Publishing a single catalog

-For publishing at a public location, the SVC viewer can automatically display a specific catalog without requiring file selection.
+For publishing a single catalog at a public location, the SVC viewer can automatically display a specific catalog without requiring file selection.
 To publish a catalog for direct viewing:

 1. **Copy your SVC JSON file** to the same directory as `svc-viewer.html` and rename it to `catalog.json`.
-You may also want to rename `svc-viewer.html` to `index.html` at your serving location.
+You may also want to rename `svc-viewer.html` to `index.html` at your serving location, depending on your setup.

 2. **Serve the directory** using your webserver, or test with a simple web server:
    ```bash